uvarc/rc-website/README.md

 ### Events Data

-The "Training" widget and workshops page are both fed from the /data/events.csv file.
+The "Training" widget and workshops page are both fed from the `/static/data/events.csv file`.
 Add new events at the bottom of the file. **Please do not remove past events**.
 Only upcoming events will be displayed on the website.

 ### Automated Builds